-- Battery life is good; managed 8 hours in expert tests.
+- Battery life is good; 8 hours in expert tests.

 - Wide selection of ports, including two USB 3.1 (up to twice as fast as USB 3.0).

-- Small amount of storage for a Windows system, though cloud storage options come free for first year.
+- Small amount of storage for a Windows system, although cloud storage options come free for the first year.